Living for Christ or Living for Causes: Unmasking Modern Idolatry

 We can offer assistance and resistance and do what most people call good things without any faith connection to Jesus the Vine.
 Secular philanthropists do it all the time.

-Our purpose is not doing good things for God per se.
+Our purpose is not to do good things for God, per se.
 It is abiding in Jesus who is the ultimate source of those good things (John 15:5).

 “He died for everyone so that those who receive his new life will no longer live for themselves.
 Instead, they will live for Christ, who died and was raised for them” (2 Corinthians 5:15 NLT).